immortalcatz/Installer/README.md

 2. The installer, which is set up to download and install from the repository

 ## The Repository
-The github repository should be structured such that it's root mimics the `.minecraft/` directory, so would typically look like:
+The github repository should be structured similarly to the `.minecraft/` directory, so would typically look like:
 ```
 /config/mod_a.cfg
 /config/mod_b.cfg